-Owner: Nursing home where bodies found was overwhelmed
+Backup of bodies overwhelms nursing home amid outbreak

 More than 100 residents and staff members have tested positive for the coronavirus that causes COVID-19, the Times reported.

-Gottheimer, a Democrat whose district covers Andover Township, said he was notified over the weekend that the facility was “desperate for body bags.”
-He said he has received calls and emails from concerned relatives.
+U.S. Rep. Josh Gottheimer, a Democrat whose district covers Andover Township, said he was notified over the weekend that the facility was “desperate for body bags.”
+He said he had received calls and emails from concerned relatives.

 “One of my concerns is that these facilities are not communicating in real time,” he said.
 “That’s what I’ve been hearing from families.
 That’s outrageous, it’s completely unacceptable that they have to call me for updates.”

-Gov. Phil Murphy said at a news briefing Thursday that he has asked the state attorney general to look into what happened in Andover, as well as at any other nursing homes that have had many deaths.
+Gov. Phil Murphy said at a news briefing Thursday that “several individuals” had died at the Andover nursing home and that he has asked the state attorney general to look into what happened there, as well as at any other nursing homes that have had many deaths.

-The Democratic governor said he was “outraged that bodies of the dead were allowed to pile up in makeshift morgue at the facility.
+The Democratic governor said he was “outraged that bodies of the dead were allowed to pile up in a makeshift morgue at the facility.
 New Jerseyans living in our long-term care facilities deserve to be cared for with respect, compassion and dignity.”

 The coronavirus has spread quickly through nursing homes around the country, leading to pressure on federal health officials to publicly track COVID-19 infections and deaths.
 In New Jersey, 471 residents of long-term care facilities had died through Wednesday, and 358 of the state’s 375 facilities have reported positive cases, according to state health officials.